dikortis/LetsTalkETC/Episodes/Episode_12.md

-mining doesn't require anything to be changed in regular merge my name with bitcoins requiring a Bitcoin protocol changes um that does require yeah yeah adoption of the miners and getting them q understand and support your project and then the opportunity cost so the
+mining doesn't require anything to be changed in regular merge my name with bitcoins requiring a Bitcoin protocol changes um that does require adoption of the miners and getting them q understand and support your project and then the opportunity cost so the